 Your choice of GC has a significant impact on the performance of your application.
 A GC is chosen for a lifetime of a program and cannot be switched at runtime.
 GC is a complex topic that must be understood to tune any Java application.
 The JVM has numerous GC implementations with different tradeoffs.
-It is the implementer’s responsibility to choose the correct garbage collector for their workload.
-Tuning the GC necessitates understanding your workload, performance requirements and the pro and cons of the GC algorithm used.
+It is the implementer's responsibility to choose the correct garbage collector for their workload.
+Tuning the GC necessitates understanding your workload, performance requirements and the pros and cons of the GC algorithm used.

 Reference counting keeps a count of the number of references to an object.
 Object creation or referencing results in bumping up the reference count.
 Object dereferencing results in reducing the reference count.
 When the reference count reaches zero, the object is deallocated.
-Due to its simplicity, reference counting is used in several languages such as Python, Awk and Perl.
-Reference counting’s main advantages are:
+Due to its simplicity, reference counting is used in several languages such as Python, Awk, and Perl.
+Reference counting's main advantages are:

-- Memory is reclaimed as soon as the object as is no longer referenced by any object.
+- Memory is reclaimed as soon as the object is no longer referenced by any object.
 Memory can be reclaimed as an object becomes garbage.

 - Allocation/Deallocation costs are distributed throughout the computation.

 - All read and write operation comes with a reference counting overhead.

 - Reference count manipulations must be atomic to prevent race conditions between objects mutating the reference count.